greycsont/UKMustStyle/README.md

 `manifest.json name: Package names can only contain a-z A-Z 0-9 _ characters`

 ### What does it do?
+Deal damage to enemies requires the S rank or higher

-A idea directly copied from DmC's Must Style
+(A idea directly copied from DmC's Must Style)

 Due to the large scale of reflection used in this mod so...

 It's a bit laggy?

-`I don't patch 6 GetHurt() instead I patched 5 of them`

 ### Credits
 Thumbnail :